 So wait, what about Service Department Sales?
 Could we rehash and close more sales in service simply by ASKING THE CUSTOMER ONE MORE TIME?
 Obviously, I’ve baited you with this question because OF COURSE WE CAN!
 In fact I have introduced this to a number of Dealer clients I work with and ones that have EXECUTED have had phenomenal results!
 Here are a few things to keep in mind if you want to try this in YOUR store!

-Steps to the T/O
+Steps to the T/O:

 - Create a T/O log to record your results and track progress.
 Make sure to include; The Advisor name, the RO number, the type of repair or maintenance done, the Parts amount and the Labor amount.
-Record the ones you CLOSE and the one’s you DON’T. Over time you can notice trends in WHAT is being sold and by WHO.
+Record the ones you CLOSE and the ones you DON’T. Over time you can notice trends in WHAT is being sold and by WHO.
 One store I work with managed to sell $49K in parts & labor in ONE MONTH using this process!

 - Create a T/O basket – This is a common place the RO’s will be placed should you not be immediately available.
 In this way, you can call the customer back and have a conversation when you have the time to do so.
 Even if a day or so has transpired I recommend you still do the call back.
-ALSO if it’s a WAITER, devise a method to get notified at once if your not in your office so you can take a crack at the folks that are waiting when you can.
+ALSO if it’s a WAITER, devise a method to get notified at once if you’re not in your office so you can take a crack at the folks that are waiting when you can.

 - Take a “soft sell” approach.
 This is a time to embrace your customer to ensure they are getting the attention they and YOU want!
 Building rapport is so important and here’s a perfect opportunity to do so.
 Start with asking how their visit was handled, how attentive their Advisor was and start a relationship with the customer.